annasen/mRNA_half-life/README.md

 ### 1 Demultiplex pooled fastq data
-The main difference from the usual config file will be the demultiplexing step.
 During the library preparation, in order to save reagents and time, the samples were pooled after RT reaction since each sample was already indexed by the CEL-Seq2 poly-dT primer.
-This step, however, requires demultiplexing on my own as bcl2fastq step takes into account only samples sorted upon the second PCR indexed primer.
+This step, however, requires demultiplexing on our own as bcl2fastq step takes into account only samples sorted upon the second PCR indexed primer.

 ![R2_like-CELseq2](https://github.com/user-attachments/assets/aaac2b9e-b857-4bfe-9c9a-67c74a6536de)